Are you new to angel investing?

 Who are angel investors?

-Angel investors are wealthy individuals who invest in high risk, early stage ventures by reserving a portion of their total investment portfolio to provide emerging companies with seed and startup capital through direct, private investments.
+Angel investors invest in high risk, early stage ventures by reserving a portion of their total investment portfolio to provide emerging companies with seed and startup capital through direct, private investments.
 Their goal is to achieve higher returns than the typical public markets provide.
-Most angels are active investors – who contribute their time and experience, as well as offer introductions to valuable contacts essential to the company’s success – because they enjoy the thrill of helping entrepreneurs grow their businesses.
-An accredited investor has a net worth of more than 1 million dollars excluding their primary residence and or income over $250k for more than two years.
+An accredited investor has a net worth of more than 1 million dollars excluding their primary residence or an income over $200k for the last two previous years.

 In what dollar increments are angel investments made?

 Angel investing is an extremely risky asset class and should not be made if the investor is unable to absorb a complete loss of his/her investment.
 Each individual makes his/her own investment decision on where and how much to invest.
-In general, angel investments are made in increments of $25,000.
+In general, angel investments are made in increments of $25,000, however our angel group has lowered that threshold to only $5,000 to help our angels diversify their portfolios.